jpvlsmv/home/README.md

 ---------
 I use these plugins, so I (should) add them into every Vagrantfile:

+    # I don't like the default VM name, so let's make it better:
+    config.vm.define "primary", primary: true do |work|
+      config.vm.hostname = "#{File.basename(Dir.getwd)}-primary"
+    end
+    # and while I'm working, I like to have another VM to reprovision when I change the Vagrantfile.
+    config.vm.define "prov", autostart: false do |prov|
+      config.vm.hostname = "#{File.basename(Dir.getwd)}-prov"
+    end

     # We use a proxy, install the Vagrant proxyconf plugin (vagrant plugin install vagrant-proxyconf
     if Vagrant.has_plugin?("vagrant-proxyconf")
       config.proxy.http=ENV['http_proxy']